-- -6.1 'Resuscitation' applies only to cardiac massage and artificial respiration (CPR). - -6.2 It is not necessary to burden the patient with resuscitation decisions if the clinical team is as certain as it can be that CPR will not succeed or the circumstances cannot be anticipated. - -6.3 It cases where the circumstances of an arrest can be anticipated, it is essential to obtain the patient's view.
-The only exceptions are: - if the patient is not competent - the patient does not want to discuss the matter - -6.4 25% of resuscitations are successful, but only two thirds of these become well enough to return home.
-In at the end of an irreversible terminal disease (eg. cancer) CPR will not succeed. - -6.5 It is unethical to have a default position on CPR in the absence of a previous decision. - -6.6 Since circumstances can arise which were not envisioned when the decision process was completed, the anticipated circumstances for the DNAR must be documented. - -6.7 The consultant responsible for the patient has the authority to make the final decision, but it is wise to reach a consensus with the patient, staff and relatives.
-The courts are a last resort. - -6.8 Providing resuscitation can be less distressing than withholding it against the wishes of patient and relatives. - -6.9 Asking patients and relatives is uncomfortable but is easier if: - they have the information they want about the situation - they are allowed time to make their decision - -6.10 Advice from outside the clinical team can be invaluable especially the primary health care team, palliative care team, chaplain, and social worker.
+- 6.1 'Resuscitation' applies only to cardiac massage and artificial respiration (CPR). - 6.2 It is not necessary to burden the patient with resuscitation decisions if the clinical team is as certain as it can be that CPR will not succeed or the circumstances cannot be anticipated.
+This must never prevent continuing communication with the patient and family about their illness, including information about CPR if they wish this. - 6.3 It cases where the circumstances of an arrest can be anticipated, it is essential to obtain the patient's view.
+The only exceptions are: if the patient is not competent the patient does not want to discuss the matter - 6.4 25% of resuscitations are successful, but only two thirds of these become well enough to return home.
+In at the end of an irreversible terminal disease (eg. cancer) CPR will not succeed. - 6.5 It is unethical to have a default position on CPR in the absence of a previous decision. - 6.6 Since circumstances can arise which were not envisioned when the decision process was completed, the anticipated circumstances for the DNAR must be documented. - 6.7 The consultant responsible for the patient has the authority to make the final decision, but it is wise to reach a consensus with the patient, staff and relatives.
+The courts are a last resort. - 6.8 Providing resuscitation can be less distressing than withholding it against the wishes of patient and relatives. - 6.9 Asking patients and relatives is uncomfortable but is easier if: - they have the information they want about the situation - they are allowed time to make their decision - 6.10 Advice from outside the clinical team can be invaluable especially the primary health care team, palliative care team, chaplain, and social worker.
 The local ethics committee can offer useful advice.